 “One who knows to cry knows spiritual practice.
 If you can cry with a pure heart, nothing else compares to such a prayer.
 Crying includes all the principles of Yoga.” ― Kripalvanandji

-“I have had to experience so much stupidity, so many vices, so much error, so much nausea, disillusionment and sorrow, just in order to become a child again and begin anew.
-I had to experience despair, I had to sink to the greatest mental depths, to thoughts of suicide, in order to experience grace.” ― Hermann Hesse, Siddhartha
+“I have had to experience so much stupidity, so many vices, so much error, so much nausea, disillusionment and sorrow, just to become a child again and begin anew.
+I had to experience despair, I had to sink to the greatest mental depths, to thoughts of suicide, to experience grace.” ― Hermann Hesse, Siddhartha

 “I am so demanding and difficult for my friends because I want to crumble and fall apart before them so that they will love me even though I am no fun, lying in bed, crying all the time, not moving.
 Depression is all about If you loved me you would.” – Elizabeth Wurtzel, Prozac Nation

 “Some friends don’t understand this.
 They don’t understand how desperate I am to have someone say, I love you and I support you just the way you are because you’re wonderful just the way you are.
 They don’t understand that I can’t remember anyone ever saying that to me. ” – Elizabeth Wurtzel, Prozac Nation